Mercedes-Benz M137 engine

-The Mercedes-Benz M137 engine was a naturally aspirated, SOHC 60° V12 engine, with three valves per cylinder.
+The Mercedes-Benz M137 engine is a naturally aspirated, SOHC 60° V12 engine, with three valves per cylinder, 2 intake and 1 exhaust.
 It was built to replace the larger and heavier, yet more powerful, DOHC, four valves per cylinder, naturally aspirated, 6.0 L M120 V12 unit.
-The M137 was used briefly between 1998 and 2002 for the W220 S-Class and C215 CL-Class.
-The architecture was similar to M112 and M113 engines and was designed to match the overall dimensions of a V8 unit with an undersquare internal measurements.
+The M137 was used briefly between 1998 and 2002 for the W220 S-Class (long wheelbase only) and C215 CL-Class.
+The architecture is similar to M112 and M113 engines, and is designed to match the overall dimensions of a V8 unit with undersquare internal measurements.
 The crankcase was cast in a lightweight alloy with "Silitec" (silicon/aluminium) cylinder liners to save weight.
-The new powerplant was 80 kg lighter than its predecessor and offered better fuel consumption thanks to a cylinder deactivation technology.
+The M137 is 80 kg lighter than its predecessor and features cylinder deactivation technology.
 Both displacement variants have 10:1 compression ratio.

 The M137 was replaced by the more powerful twin-turbocharged M275 engine.